Pneumococcal Vaccine

 Toxicity

 There is no overdose risk with the administration of the vaccine.
 Careful dosing, administration, and adherence to the vaccine guidelines should preclude any chance of overdosing.
-Preclinical studies demonstrated no toxicity in rats when the modified pneumococcal vaccine was administered subcutaneously three times in 2-weeks at a supratherapeutic dose.[34]
+Preclinical studies demonstrated no toxicity in rats when the modified pneumococcal vaccine was administered subcutaneously 3 times in 2-weeks at a supratherapeutic dose.[34]

 Enhancing Healthcare Team Outcomes